ChrisMaherLab/SV-Hotspot/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you to install and use SV-HotSpot tool.
+Please read carefully all instructions before using the tool.
+Also make sure that all prerequisites and R packages are installed with the versions specified.

 ### Prerequisites